amyollomani1/Poker/README.md

 # Poker
-A poker game with two players that compared hand values using hashmaps
+A poker game with two players that compares hand values using hashmaps